East York: Demographics

 East York's population was 115,185 in 2001.
-By the 2006 census, the population had dropped slightly (−2.7%), to 112,054.

 Since the 1970s, the population composition has changed from predominantly British, as East York has become a major arrival point for immigrants, many of whom have established their first Canadian residence in the apartments that became plentiful in Thorncliffe Park, Crescent Town and elsewhere on or near main streets.
 Almost half of the population in 2001 (45.1%) was foreign-born, and of these, 49.0% had immigrated to the area between 1991 and 2001.
 These groups include Bengalis, Indians, Pakistanis, Jamaicans, Filipinos and Sri Lankans.
 East York also has a well established Greek population and a growing Chinese community.
 In 2006 the percentage of visible minorities was 38.4%, and the percentage of immigrants was 44.4%.

 The religious affiliations of the East York population are consistent with its ethnic composition.
 Some 63.4% of the population adheres to Christianity, with an almost even split between Catholics (23.6%) and Protestants (25.3%).
 Christian Orthodox and unspecified types of Christianity make up 12.0% and 2.5% respectively.
 The largest non-Christian religious group is Muslim, who make up 12.6% of religious adherents, followed by Hinduism (3.7%), Buddhism (1.6%), and Judaism (0.9%).
 A sizable percentage of the population (17.1%) has no religious affiliation.

 There is also Estonian House which is the unofficial Estonian Consulate in Toronto.
 The building houses banquets, social events, and an Estonian school.

 While English is the dominant language in the area, nearly half (42.6%) of the population reports that their first language was neither English nor French.